MetOffice/lfric_core/documentation/source/developer_guide/sphinx_style/documentation_style_guide.rst

      call my_collection%get_field("my_field", field)

-Note that the above example may include some default Sphinx highlighting.
-The expected rendering of the above text using the Fortran style is as follows:
+Note that rendering of the above example may include some default Sphinx highlighting.
+When using the Fortran style, the expected rendering of the above text is as follows:

 .. code-block:: fortran